apache/spark/docs/security/secrets/secrets-backend/local-filesystem-secrets-backend.rst

 The JSON file must contain an object where the key contains the connection ID and the value contains the definition of one connection.
 The connection can be defined as a URI (string) or JSON object.
-For a guide about defining a connection as a URI, see:: :ref:`generating_connection_uri`.
+For a guide about defining a connection as a URI, see :ref:`generating_connection_uri`.
 For a description of the connection object parameters see :class:`~airflow.models.connection.Connection`.
 The following is a sample JSON file.